emfcamp/badge-2024-documentation/docs/tildagon-apps/index.md

 You can write apps for the badge in MicroPython.
 You can use most MicroPython libraries, and for some functionality we provide abstractions - for example, you can access all buttons through [`events.input`](./reference/badge-hardware.md#buttons).

 For more info check out [Write a Tildagon OS App](./development.md) or follow the tutorial to [Build a snake app](./examples/snake.md).

+Looking for something for complete beginners to coding or Python?
+Check out the [simple_tildagon guide](simple_tildagon_intro.md) - Available in Blocks Coding or beginner Python Coding.

 ## Running your app